jpsouza06/worldtrip/README.md

 # :rocket: About

-A simple blog where we can see the title of the post on the home page and, when clicking, be redirected to the post.
+Worldtrip is a site to discover the most visited cities on each continent

-The site was made with NextJS, the posts are loaded by Prismic CMS and the comments are made through the Utterances.
+The site was made with NextJS, the data are loaded by MirageJS(only in develompment) and the slide carousel its made with Swiper.

 ##